anur0n/academic-personal-webpage-kickstart/content/post/paper-summary/virtual-rodent/index.md

 video examples of a single policy solving episodes of each task: [gaps](https://youtu.be/rFelC_YbeLE), [forage](https://youtu.be/vBIV1qJpJK8), [escape](https://youtu.be/6d0SX56Cn6Q), and [two-tap](https://youtu.be/lBKwHzO-z_0).

 ### Good Thing
+This is a nice combination of neuroscience approaches and artificial neural nets.
 They use neuroscience techniques to understand neural net activities.
+In this approach all sensory input/outputs, neural activity is observable.

+### Limitations for HLAI
+This platform so far tests only a few tasks.
+This approach may not be enough to discretize all the tasks of human and analyze.
+Also the approach only analized motor controls.

-### For our use
+###For our use
-We may use their approach to provide proprioceptor observations.
+#We may use their approach to provide proprioceptor observations.
 Also, we their joint controlling mechanisms might be useful for our project.